aregano/aregano.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello!
-I'm Javier, a (about to be) PhD in Artificial Intelligence.
-My research interests include visual perception, deep learning and unsupervised learning.
-I am passionate about solving visual perception problems using neural networks, and I am always looking for new challenges and opportunities to learn.
-Currently I'm a Research Scientist at SEDDI, working in the team behind textura.ai.
+Hi!
+I'm Alvaro, a (about to be) PhD in Computational and Molecular Biology.
+My research interests include bioinformatics, multiomic single cell data analysis and machine learning.
+As a a Dedicated Computational Biologist with bench work experience, my main expertise lays in single cell multiomic (transcriptomic, epigenomic)data acquisition, processing, analysis and visualization.

 {style="text-align: justify;"}